By modern baseball standards, Matt Holliday had a Stan Musial-type season for the Cardinals in 2012.

 Holliday led the 2012 Cardinals in hits (177), runs scored (95), doubles (36), RBI (102), walks (75) and on-base percentage (.379).

-He is the first Cardinals left fielder to pace the team in each of those six categories since Stan Musial did it in 1953.
+He became the first Cardinals left fielder to pace the team in each of those six categories since Musial did it in 1953.

 Holliday ranked in the top 10 in the National League for 2012 in hits (10th), runs (7th), RBI (7th), walks (5th) and on-base percentage (8th).
 He missed by two doubles of tying Angel Pagan of the Giants for 10th.

-Still, Holliday didn’t approach the numbers Musial achieved in 1953.
+As good a season as Holliday had in 2012, he didn’t approach the numbers Musial achieved in 1953.

 It was, wrote Bob Broeg in an October 1953 edition The Sporting News, “the top all-around year in the last four by Stan Musial, still the game’s outstanding star.”

-In his book “Stan Musial: The Man’s Own Story” (Doubleday, 1964), Musial thanked his legion of fans for sticking with him during his early-season travails and for offering “prayers, suggestions and good-luck charms.”
+In his book “Stan Musial: The Man’s Own Story,” Musial thanked his fans for sticking with him during his early-season travails and for offering “prayers, suggestions and good-luck charms.”

-Musial credited manager Eddie Stanky with finding the key that ended the slump. ”I took a long, private morning batting practice with Eddie Stanky watching,” Musial wrote.
+Musial credited manager Eddie Stanky with helping end the slump.
+“I took a long, private morning batting practice with Eddie Stanky watching,” Musial said.
 “He detected that I was striding too far and not bending my left knee.”

 In 12 games, starting June 17, Musial raised his batting average from .251 to .303.